cmungall/owljs/README.md

 owl.js requires [RingoJS](http://ringojs.org/), a CommonJS-based JavaScript runtime written in Java and based on the Mozilla Rhino JavaScript engine.

 owl.js also requires an OWLAPI jar.
-This repo has the owltools jar bundled (which includes the owlapi as part).
+This repository has the owltools jar bundled (which includes the owlapi as part).

 # Installation